3DGI/tyler/README.md

 Then a square grid with 600m cells, covering the Netherlands and indexing 10mio features is `(1 + 521 + 271441) × 128 + 10000000 × 64` bits = 84.35Mb.

 #### Merging CityJSONFeatures in Python and writing gltf

+The script below has been integrated into *tyler*, and it is stored in `resources/python/convert_cityjsonfeatures.py`.

 A simple cjio-based script merges a list of `.city.jsonl` files and exports a `.glb` from it.